nayan32biswas/mongodb-odm/README.md

 ## Example Code

-This is a short example of full code
+This is the example of full code of above.

 ```python
 import os